sahajamit/playwright-docker-setup/README.md

 ## Troubleshooting

 - If you see version mismatch errors, make sure the Playwright version in `pom.xml` matches the version in `docker-compose.yml`
 - Check container logs with `docker logs playwright-chrome` if you encounter connection issues
+- For SSL certificate issues in enterprise environments, see the "Enterprise Environment Setup" section